openshift-examples/web/content/troubleshooting/index.md

 **Issue**: The `httpProxy` and `httpsProxy` settings might be erroneous, causing bootstrap fail to authenticate at the proxy server and thus cannot reach the internet.
 Additionally, the firewall could be blocking bootstrap and master nodes from reaching the proxy server.

 **Solution**:
-Verify the correctness of the proxy settings in the install config yaml
+Verify the correctness of the proxy settings in the install config yaml:

 ```yml
 proxy: